msonen/miniFilter/README.md

 The `minifilter` system is a lightweight solution for tracking and optionally protecting file deletions on Windows.
 It consists of a kernel-mode minifilter driver (`driverFlt.sys`) and two user-mode applications: `ctlFlt.exe` for controlling the driver and `watchFlt.exe` for monitoring deletion events.

 ## Components
-- **driverFlt.sys**: A kernel-mode minifilter driver that monitors file deletions for specified paths, storing events in a circular queue (max 10 messages) and optionally blocking deletions for protected files.
+- **driverFlt.sys**: A kernel-mode minifilter driver that monitors file deletions for specified files, storing events in a circular queue (max 10 messages) and optionally blocking deletions for protected files.
 - **ctlFlt.exe**: A command-line tool to add, remove, or protect files in the driver’s tracking list.
 - **watchFlt.exe**: A console application that polls the driver to retrieve and display deletion events.